 PSAT Score Reports

-Scores for the 2019 PSAT/NMSQT are expected to be released to students on December 9, 2019.
+Scores for the 2019 PSAT/NMSQT were released to students in December 2019.
 All information about score structure and reports is available online. (https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10/scores)

-Students will be able to view scores via the College Board's website (https://studentscores.collegeboard.org/home) using their student ID or access code.
+Students can view scores via the College Board's website (https://studentscores.collegeboard.org/home) using their student ID or access code.
 Students who do not currently have a College Board online account will need to create one to view scores.
 Students who already have College Board online accounts must use the same email address to access their account as in previous years.

 Help for Students Who Can't Access their Scores: After students log in to their College Board account, they should click "Add Scores."
 In the "Matching Tool," it is essential that the College Board account information matches what students entered on their PSAT answer sheet.
 For example, if a student bubbled "Elizabeth" on her PSAT answer sheet but created her College Board account using the name "Beth," her scores will not load.
 Students who need to change their name to match must call College Board Customer Service at 1-866-630-9305.
 All other changes may be made within the student's account.
 WSHS cannot make any account changes for students.